-1. Get More Sleep.
+2. Get More Sleep.
 Add an extra half hour by going to bed early.
-Lack of sleep has been linked to obesity (and inability to lose weight), diabetes, and fibromyalgia.
-If you don't sleep enough, your body does not rejuvenate itself.
-This should be a priority for most people.
-Sleep researchers say that an hour of sleep before midnight is worth two hours of sleep after 12am.
+Lack of sleep has been linked to obesity (and inability to lose weight), diabetes, fibromyalgia, and a bunch of other health issues.
+If you don't sleep enough, your body does not rejuvenate.
+Sleep researchers say that 1 hour of sleep before midnight = 2 hours of sleep after 12am.

 5. Meditate.
 Start with 5 minutes of just sitting and breathing mindfully.
-As a meditation instructor, I always tell people that it's not about the quality (at first), but about establishing a habit of sitting down.
+As a meditation instructor, I always tell people that it's not about the quality (at first), but all about getting into a habit of sitting down.
 After a month of 5-10 minutes of mindful breathing, it becomes harder not to want to do it.

 The benefits are incalculable.
-You'll develop more focus, more patience, more self-control, and become more efficient at everything else.
+You'll develop more focus, more patience, more self-control, and become more efficient at everything you do.

 First, pick the right time.
 Morning time, before or after your 15 minutes of exercise is ideal.
 But night time can work, too.